nebari-dev/nebari-docs/docs/docs/how-tos/domain-registry.md

     --dns-auto-provision
 ```

-This will set the DNS provider as Cloudflare and automatically handle the creation or updates to the Qhub domain DNS records on Cloudflare.
+This will set the DNS provider as Cloudflare and automatically handle the creation or updates to the Nebari domain DNS records on Cloudflare.

 :::warning
-The usage of `--dns-auto-provision` is restricted to Cloudflare as it is the only fully integrated DNS provider that Qhub currently supports.
+The usage of `--dns-auto-provision` is restricted to Cloudflare as it is the only fully integrated DNS provider that Nebari currently supports.
 :::

 When you are done setting up the domain name, you can refer back to the [Nebari deployment documentation](https://www.nebari.dev/how-tos/nebari-gcp#deploying-nebari) and continue the remaining steps.